kevinolega/callcentertrainingtips/_posts/2019-07-21-anime-kdrama.md

 I have overcome depressing moments in my life watching anime.

-I have also learned positive attitude and mindsets that allowed me to overcome obstacles through lessons from my favorite anime characters.
+I have also learned a positive attitude and mindsets that allowed me to overcome obstacles through lessons from my favorite anime characters.

 ## Life Lessons From Anime

 - Naruto Uzumaki taught me to never give up on your dream.
 Even if it's big and stupid.
 - Kakashi Hatake taught me that learning many skills can make an ordinary person extraordinarily powerful.
-- Orochimaru taught me that even if I feel that life does not have any meaning, if I stay alive long enough, I'll find something interesting.
+- Orochimaru taught me that even if I feel that life does not have any meaning if I stay alive long enough, I'll find something interesting.
 - Shikamaru taught me to plan and execute.
 - Shikaku (Shikamaru's dad) taught me that running away from responsibility will not improve my situations and that failure gives me the experience to increase my probability of success.
 - Guts (Berserk) taught me to keep going forward no matter how hard life gets and to direct all my negative emotions to positive ends.
-And that new companions are always a positive because you can't do everything alone.
+And that new companions are always positive because you can't do everything alone.
 Doesn't matter how much of a badass you are.
 - Keima Katsuragi (World God Only Knows)taught me that true enjoyment comes from overcoming difficult games without cheating.
 - Onoda Sakamichi (Yowamushi Pedal) taught me that smiling and singing helps you overcome the most difficult tasks that everybody complains about.
 - Shinji Ikari (Neon Genesis Evangelion) taught me to face life not through a mask (his identity as Eva Unit 01's pilot) but as myself.
 - Yui Hirasawa (K-On) taught me that if you're sincere, no matter how clumsy or unskilled you are, you can change your life over time.
 See first episode and last episode.
 - Takanashi Yomi (DeadMaster - Black Rock Shooter) taught me that everyone has internal struggles.
 - Itachi Uchiha taught me to accept myself and my weakness and to build my life contributing my strength and overcoming my weakness through the cooperation of my allies.
-- Saitou Hajime (Rouroni Kenshin - Samurai X) taught me that the best jobs are the ones people don't like doing.
+- Saitou Hajime (Rurouni Kenshin - Samurai X) taught me that the best jobs are the ones people don't like doing.
 - BK201 (Darker than Black) and Spike Spiegel (Cowboy Beebop) taught me that you can't fully live your life with one eye on your past.
 - Baki Hanma (Grappler Baki) taught me the value of training everyday.
 - Yujiro Hanma "Ogre" (Grappler Baki) taught me the value of physical fitness.